 2. The Governing Council shall adopt its agenda.
 A provisional agenda shall be established by the Executive Committee (cf. Governing Council, Rule 12.2).
 Any member of the Governing Council may submit supplementary proposals to this provisional agenda (cf. Governing Council, Rule 13).

-The Governing Council shall have, in particular, the following functions:
+The Governing Council shall perform, in particular, the following functions:

-A Meeting of Women Parliamentarians shall be held on the occasion of the first annual session of the Assembly and shall report on its work to the Governing Council.
-This Meeting shall establish its own Rules which shall be approved by the Governing Council.
-The Meeting is assisted by a Coordinating Committee whose Rules it shall approve.
-The Coordinating Committee will meet during both annual sessions of the Assembly.
+The Forum of Women Parliamentarians shall meet on the occasion of both annual sessions of the Assembly and shall report on its work to the Governing Council.
+This Forum shall establish its own Rules, which shall be approved by the Governing Council.
+The Forum is assisted by a Bureau, whose Rules it shall approve.
+The Bureau will meet during both annual sessions of the Assembly.

-1. The Executive Committee shall be composed of the President of the Inter-Parliamentary Union, fifteen members belonging to different Parliaments and the President of the Coordinating Committee of the Meeting of Women Parliamentarians.
+1. The Executive Committee shall be composed of the President of the Inter-Parliamentary Union, 15 members belonging to different Parliaments and the President of the Bureau of Women Parliamentarians.

-3. In elections to the Executive Committee, consideration shall be given to the contribution made to the work of the Union by the candidate and the Member of the Union concerned.
-Only parliamentarians from States where women have both the right to vote and the right to stand for election are eligible to the Executive Committee.
+3. In elections to the Executive Committee, consideration shall be given to the contribution made to the work of the IPU by the candidate and the Member of the IPU concerned.
+Only parliamentarians from States where women have both the right to vote and the right to stand for election are eligible to sit on the Executive Committee.

 5. The term of office of members of the Executive Committee other than the President shall be four years.
 At least two members shall retire in rotation each year.
 A retiring member shall not be eligible for re-election for two years and shall be replaced by a member belonging to another Parliament.
-The President of the Coordinating Committee of the Meeting of Women Parliamentarians shall serve a two-year term which can be renewed once (cf. Meeting of Women Parliamentarians, Rule 32.4).
+The President of the Bureau of Women Parliamentarians shall serve a two-year term, which can be renewed once (cf. Forum of Women Parliamentarians, Rule 33.4).

-6. If a member of the Executive Committee dies, resigns or ceases to be a parliamentarian, the Member of the Union concerned shall appoint a substitute to serve until the next session of the Governing Council, when an election shall be held.
-If the newly elected member is from a different parliament than the outgoing member, he/she will serve a full term.
+6. If a member of the Executive Committee dies, resigns or ceases to be a parliamentarian, the Member of the IPU concerned shall appoint a substitute to serve until the next session of the Governing Council, when an election shall be held.
+If the newly elected member is from a different Parliament than the outgoing member, he/she will serve a full term.
 Otherwise, the new member shall complete the term of office of his/her predecessor.
-If the President of the Coordinating Committee of the Meeting of Women Parliamentarians dies, resigns or ceases to be a parliamentarian, the First Vice-President or Second Vice-President, as the case may be, will complete the term of office of the predecessor.
+If the President of the Bureau of Women Parliamentarians dies, resigns or ceases to be a parliamentarian, the First Vice-President or Second Vice-President, as the case may be, will complete the term of office of the predecessor.

-7. If the President of the Coordinating Committee is already a member of the Executive Committee or belongs to the same Parliament as one of the fifteen members, she shall be replaced by the First Vice-President of the Coordinating Committee, or the Second Vice-President should the First Vice-President be a member of the Executive Committee or belong to the same Parliament as one of the fifteen members.
+7. If the President of the Bureau is already a member of the Executive Committee or belongs to the same Parliament as one of the 15 members, she shall be replaced by the First Vice-President of the Bureau, or the Second Vice-President should the First Vice-President be a member of the Executive Committee or belong to the same Parliament as one of the 15 members.

 8. If a member of the Executive Committee is elected President of the Inter-Parliamentary Union, the Governing Council shall elect a member to fill the vacant seat.
 In such a case, the question shall be included automatically in the agenda of the Governing Council.
 The term of office of the new member shall be four years.

-9. Members of the Executive Committee shall not simultaneously hold office as President or Vice-President of a Standing Committee.
+9. Members of the Executive Committee shall not simultaneously hold office as Bureau members of Standing Committees.

 1. The Executive Committee shall be the administrative organ of the Inter-Parliamentary Union.

-2. The Executive Committee shall have the following functions:
+2. The Executive Committee shall perform the following functions:

-(a) To consider, whenever a Parliament makes a request for affiliation or reaffiliation to the Union, whether the conditions mentioned in Article 3 of the Statutes are fulfilled, and to inform the Governing Council of its conclusions (cf. Art.
+(a) Consider, whenever a Parliament makes a request for affiliation or reaffiliation to the Union, whether the conditions mentioned in Article 3 of the Statutes are fulfilled, and to inform the Governing Council of its conclusions (cf. Art.
 4);

-1. The Members of the Inter-Parliamentary Union may form geopolitical groups3.
-Each Group shall decide on the working methods that best suit its participation in the activities of the Organisation.
-It shall inform the Secretariat of its composition, the names of its officers, and its rules of procedure.
+1. The Members of the Inter-Parliamentary Union may form geopolitical groups 3.
+Each group shall decide on the working methods that best suit its participation in the activities of the Organization.
+It shall inform the IPU Secretariat of its composition, the names of its officers, and its rules of procedure.

-2. The Members that belong to more than one geopolitical group shall inform the Secretary General which geopolitical Group they represent for the purposes of submitting candidatures for positions within the Union.
+2. The Members that belong to more than one geopolitical group shall inform the Secretary General which geopolitical group they represent for the purposes of submitting candidatures for positions within the IPU.

 3. The Executive Committee may invite the Chairs of the geopolitical groups to participate in its discussions in an advisory capacity.

-1. The Secretariat of the Union comprises the totality of the staff of the organisation under the direction of the Secretary General of the Union (cf. Staff Regs., Rule 2), who shall be appointed by the Governing Council (cf. Art.
+1. The IPU Secretariat comprises the totality of the staff of the Organization under the direction of the Secretary General of the IPU (cf. Secretariat, Rule 2), who shall be appointed by the Governing Council (cf. Art.
 21 (l)).

-2. The functions of the Secretariat shall be the following:
+2. The Secretariat shall perform the following functions:

-(a) To be the permanent Headquarters of the Union;
+(a) Be the permanent Headquarters of the IPU;

-2. The activities of the Association and those of the organs of the Inter-Parliamentary Union competent in the study of parliamentary institutions are complementary.
+2. The activities of the ASGP and those of the organs of the Inter-Parliamentary Union competent to study parliamentary institutions are complementary.
 They shall be coordinated by means of consultations and close collaboration at the stages of preparation and implementation of projects.

-3. The Association shall be administered autonomously.
-The Union shall make an annual contribution towards the budget of the ASGP.
+3. The ASGP shall be administered autonomously.
+The IPU shall make an annual contribution to the budget of the ASGP.
 The Rules which the ASGP establishes shall be approved by the Governing Council of the Inter-Parliamentary Union.

-1. Any proposal to amend the Statutes shall be submitted in writing to the Secretariat of the Union at least three months before the meeting of the Assembly.
-The Secretariat will immediately communicate all such proposals to the Members of the Union.
+1. Any proposal to amend the Statutes shall be submitted in writing to the IPU Secretariat at least three months before the meeting of the Assembly.
+The IPU Secretariat will immediately communicate all such proposals to the Members of the IPU.
 The consideration of such proposed amendments shall be automatically placed on the agenda of the Assembly.

-2. Any sub-amendments shall be submitted in writing to the Secretariat of the Union at least six weeks before the meeting of the Assembly.
-The Secretariat will immediately communicate all such sub-amendments to the Members of the Union.
+2. Any sub-amendments shall be submitted in writing to the IPU Secretariat at least six weeks before the meeting of the Assembly.
+The Secretariat will immediately communicate all such sub-amendments to the Members of the IPU.

 3. After hearing the opinion of the Governing Council, expressed through a simple majority vote, the Assembly shall decide on such proposals by a two-thirds majority vote.